nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 Many web services use messages to form their own domain-specific APIs.
 These messages incorporate common logical commands like Create, Read (i.e. Get), Update, or Delete (CRUD).
 Also across the health and social care domain, we have many common entities such as Patient, Practitioner, Organisation etc. For example, many systems will implement an API that allows you to search for Patients by their NHS Number, maybe called GetPatient or QueryPatient.

 Because FHIR standardises the common entities of a healthcare domain, the syntax of the API and associated patterns can also be agreed and standardised.
-With broad adoption, and granular access to resources, a patient’s history can be compiled by the Consumer to suit their own specific needs.
+With broad adoption, and granular access to resources, a patient’s history can be compiled by the consumer to suit their own specific needs.
 Further to this, data does not have to be central to the provider’s system or aggregated by an intermediate solution.
-By using multiple requests to obtain the necessary history, each request can be targeted at a different end point (Provider).
+By using multiple requests to obtain the necessary history, each request can be targeted at a different end point (provider).

 Starting with an initial query to obtain a specific resource reference: